Neurrone/personal-knowledge-base/notes/intervening-in-systems.md

 3. [[power]] with [[trust]] is the foundation of all intervention.
 4. [[roles-of-the-gestalt-intervener]]: clarity and range in intervention depends on self work.
 5. [[cycle-of-experience]]: this is not just a diagnostic tool.
 It is also a tool for intervention.

-    Resistances are not always negative, they can also be interventions.
-To end sexual harassment, use introjection.
-To improve mental health, use desensitization and ignore the news.
 6. [[checklist-for-intervention]]
 7. Using the 6 [[speech-acts]]